chonzadaniel/learninghcj/README.md

 # learninghcj
-html-js-scc Learning
+The Learnng journey will envole html, javascript, and css programs.
-This is to allow practicing interms of cloning to the GitHub Desktop to allow working for the project loacally.
+The repostory is aimed at providing a practicing platform in interms of cloning to the GitHub Desktop to allow working for the project loacally.